nfs-team/CarND-Capstone/ros/src/tl_detector/light_classification/traffic_light_model_instructions.md

 Start the EC2 instance that you just made.

-You can now connect to the instance via putty or SCP by using the Public DNS (IPv4).
+You can now connect to the instance via PuTTY or SCP by using the Public DNS (IPv4).
 The username is "ubuntu".
 There is no password for the "ubuntu" account.

 Install the repository model/tensorflow repository.
 Follow these commands: